Murad Ebrahim: Moro National Liberation Front

-Ebrahim dropped out of college to join the underground movement which fought against Christian paramilitary groups and security forces during the administration of then-president Ferdinand Marcos allegedly targeting Muslims.
+Murad dropped out of college to join the underground movement which fought against Christian paramilitary groups and security forces during the administration of then-president Ferdinand Marcos allegedly targeting Muslims.
 He adopted "Murad" as his nom de guerre when he joined the Moro resistance against the government.
 Ebrahim first got involved in the underground Moro secessionist movement as early as 1968 prior to fully committing in 1970.

 He was recruited into the Moro National Liberation Front (MNLF) in 1968 and was part of the "Top 300", a second batch of MNLF trainees sent to Malaysia.
-He was appointed as a zonal commander with his area of assignment covering 15 municipalities.
+He was appointed a zonal commander with his area of assignment covering 15 municipalities.

 Ebrahim led the group's Kutawato Revolutionary Committee in fighting against government forces and the Ilaga paramilitary group in Central Mindanao.
 He was Military Chairman of Kutawato from 1974 until 1978 when he was promoted as Region Chairman.

-When Hashim Salamat organized a faction within the MNLF, Ebrahim was appointed as chairman of the Ad Hoc Coordinating Committee to lead the faction's activities in Mindanao, while Salamat is abroad.
+When Hashim Salamat organized a faction within the MNLF, Ebrahim was appointed chairman of the Ad Hoc Coordinating Committee to lead the faction's activities in Mindanao, while Salamat is abroad.

 Moro Islamic Liberation Front

-Ebrahim left the MNLF due to ideological differences along with Hashim Salamat who formed the Moro Islamic Liberation Front (MILF).
+Murad left the MNLF due to ideological differences along with Hashim Salamat who formed the Moro Islamic Liberation Front (MILF).
 In the 1980s, Ebrahim went to Afghanistan to meet with Filipino rebels fighting against the forces of the Soviet Union amid the Soviet–Afghan War though he said has not fought alongside them.
 There he also met Osama bin Laden, who would later become the head of Al-Qaeda describing him as a soft-spoken and refined man who would have never thought to be declared "a world enemy".

-He developed reputation within the MILF as one of its top guerrilla commanders.
+He developed a reputation within the MILF as one of its top guerrilla commanders.
 He served as vice chair for military affairs and as chief of staff of the Bangsamoro Islamic Armed Forces, the armed wing of the MILF before he was appointed as MILF chairman in mid-2003 to replace MILF founder Salamat who died within the same year.
 He also served as the group's chief negotiator in talks with the Philippine national government.